Do you want to improve your sleep dramatically, but you don’t know how? Well, nootropics for sleep can help you out. But which are the most effective?

 One study in boys with ADHD showed a significant improvement in sleep efficiency when they were given two doses of 200 mg of L-Theanine per day.

 Another study shows that 200 mg of L-Theanine can improve sleep quality in healthy people.

-While there is a lack of studies, many people report improved sleep, feeling more relaxed and experiencing more vivid dreams when supplementing Picamilon.
+Picamilon is a mix of Vitamin B3 (commonly known as niacin) and GABA.
+While there is a lack of studies, many people report improved sleep, feeling more relaxed, and experiencing more vivid dreams when supplementing Picamilon.